 The spectre of communal violence and mob lynching seems to have threatened India’s existence as a pluralistic society.
 This is not that we didn’t face challenges in this aspect earlier.
 There were numerous challenges and these challenges were there for quite some times.
 However these challenges were never institutionalized and didn’t had wide ranging support, let alone the patronage of ruling parties in the past.

-The nation that once taught tolerance and non violence to the entire world, seems to have taken a turn for the worse.
-The country which once boasted of its cultural heritage from the great exponents of non-violence in human civilization -Gautam Budh, Kabir, Nanak and Mahatma Gandhi – is now stricken by pestilence of communal violence, which imperils our socio economic and political milieu.
+The nation that once taught tolerance and non-violence to the entire world, seems to have taken a turn for the worse.
+The country which once boasted of its cultural heritage from the great exponents of non-violence in human civilization -Gautam Budh, Kabir, Nanak, and Mahatma Gandhi – is now stricken by the pestilence of communal violence, which imperils our socio-economic and political milieu.

-Yusuf Saeed a documentary filmmaker, who has wide ranging work on communal harmony and shared values tells me that the present state of affair is saddening and disturbing.
+Yusuf Saeed a documentary filmmaker, who has wide-ranging work on communal harmony and shared values tells me that the present state of affairs is saddening and disturbing.
 However, we don’t have any option to give up.
 “Today we call the world a global village because cultures and ethnicities are meeting with each other more regularly, and its not possible for any country or civilization to preserve a ‘pure’ cultural identity.
-But this is not a new phenomena – cultural interactions and sharing has been happening since time immemorial as people have been traveling across nations and continents to migrate, do business or seek wisdom etc. That is how our languages, foods, clothing, art and music etc. have so much common and at the same time diverse”.
+But this is not a new phenomenon – cultural interactions and sharing has been happening since time immemorial as people have been traveling across nations and continents to migrate, do business or seek wisdom etc. In the day and age that we currently live in, there shouldn’t be an excuse to not make these journeys, as not only can we travel via car, boats, and trains, but the likes of private charter jets, that can be found at a company like Jettly.com are now becoming more popular too.
+All of these modes of transport have the ability to broaden your horizons to different cultures so that you can adapt to different things that can make an impact to your own country.
+That is how our languages, foods, clothing, art and music etc. have so much common and that’s what makes them so diverse.”

 Saeed goes on to add that “If anyone thinks we need to go back to our ‘original’ or pure culture, it is nonsensical.
 There is no such thing as a pure or prime culture.
 Every civilization is made up of combinations and influences from many cultures.
 If people remained secluded in one place without traveling out, their society would stagnate.
 India is the best example of cultural interactions and hybridization since it has always been a melting pot of cultures.
 Because of its tropical climate and fertile land, it has always attracted people from more temperate regions like central Asia, Southeast Asia and Arabia.
 It has also remained a prominent place on several trade routes of ancient times.
 Somehow, some historians or propagandists have declared that mingling of cultures is a ‘pollution’ of India’s ancient culture.
 And they want to take India back to its original ‘Vedic’ period.
 It is not only an impossible but a futile exercise to look for centuries-old culture”.